-Is not a suitable candidate for treatment with TNF inhibitors (e.g., due to a recent [i.e., within 5 years] history of lymphoma or other malignancy; latent tuberculosis, and contraindication to chemoprophylaxis; or previous demyelinating disease
+- Is not a suitable candidate for treatment with TNF inhibitors (e.g., due to a recent [i.e., within 5 years] history of lymphoma or other malignancy; latent tuberculosis, and contraindication to chemoprophylaxis; or previous demyelinating disease - Note: This medical necessity criteria does not apply to one Open formulary (Formulary ID: 6062; Rx Plan F1) and one Preferred formulary (Formulary ID: 6064; Rx Plan G3).
+The criteria for members with these custom Open and Preferred formulary plans can be found in policy 5.01.647 Medical Necessity Criteria for Custom Open and Preferred Formularies.

-Note: This list of preferred adalimumab products does not apply to one Open formulary (Formulary ID: 6062; Rx Plan F1) and one Incentive formulary (Formulary ID: 6064; Rx Plan G3).
-More details can be found in policy 5.01.647 Medical Necessity Criteria for Custom Incentive and Open Formularies.
-Please check the member Plan booklet or member ID card to determine whether this list of preferred adalimumab products applies.
+Please check the member Plan booklet or member ID card to determine whether this policy criteria applies.